 Luckily, there are easy ways to prevent hypoglycemic attacks and reoccurring attacks.
 For the first two weeks, it’s your crucial responsibility to make sure your puppy is eating regular, frequent meals throughout the day.
 Have dry food available at all times and feed him canned food at least two times a day.

 A sugar supplement can also help prevent or decrease the severity of an already-occurring hypoglycemic attack.
-Nutri-Cal is a high-calorie flavored gel ideal for boosting your puppy’s blood sugar, especially if he is a finicky eater.
+Nutri-Cal by Vetoquinol is a high-calorie flavored gel ideal for boosting your puppy’s blood sugar, especially if he is a finicky eater.
 For dogs eating properly, give 1.5 teaspoons of Nutri-Cal per 10 pounds of the dog’s body weight daily.
 For dogs not eating well, give one tablespoon of Nutri-Cal per 10 pounds of dog’s body weight daily.
 Most puppies will lick the supplement off your finger, but you may also put a drop directly on the puppy’s tongue or roof of mouth.
 You should never force your puppy to swallow pills or supplements, nor should you push the supplement too far back in the mouth.